intershop/devenv-4-iom/README.md

 # Introduction
-The purpose of this document is to describe how to set up an IOM environment with prepared docker images for development purposes.
+The purpose of this document is to describe how to set up _devenv-4-iom_.
+It provides you with all the tools and documentation, that is required to run _IOM_ in a _Kubernetes_ environment with special support for typical developer tasks.

 # Prerequisites
-In order to start with docker on your host machine and to work with it without problems, the installation of some tools is required.
+In order to work with _devenv-4-iom_ on your host machine, the installation of some additional tools is required.

 ## Bash
 ### Windows